ph3at/libenvpp/README.md

 ## Features

 - Platform independent
-- Type safe parsing of environment variables
+- Type-safe parsing of environment variables
 - Support for required and optional environment variables, with specifiable default value
 - Automatic parsing of built-in types
 - User-defined types parsable with user-defined parser